flugel-it/moving-to-terraform/README.md

 ```

 Now is time to define the Launch Configuration.
-This is basically what do you run when a new
+This is what runs when a new instance is triggered in
-instance is triggered in an autoscaling action.
+from an autoscaling action.
 A few important things to remark here:
-- *name_prefix*: Since launch configuration cannot be overwritten or updated every time we want
+- *name_prefix*: Launch configuration cannot be overwritten or updated every time we want
-to change something, we use a name prefix, so every time we change something a new launch configuration
+to change something in it, so we use a name prefix, thus every time something is changed a new launch
-will be created.
+configuration will be created dinamically.
-- *user_data*: This is the template where we handle our data/script to setup each instance. later
+- *user_data*: This is the template where we put our data or script to setup each instance, later on
 I will show you a simple shell script to do so.
-- *lifecycle*: Since launch configuration are unique, we want to make sure that a new configuration
+- *lifecycle*: Since launch configurations cannot be modified, we make sure to create a new configuration
-is created before deleting the previous one.
+before deleting the previous one.

 ```